fabri1983/sgdk-video-player/README.md

 ### Features
-- Supports up to 252 colors per frame (at the expense of a smaller frame size).
+- Supports up to 252 colors per frame (at the expense of a slightly smaller frame size).
 - Supports both NTSC and PAL console systems.
 - Currently running at 15 FPS in NTSC and 12 FPS in PAL, with a frame size of 272x176 pixels.
+- Uses custom extensions for the [Stef's SGDK rescomp tool](https://github.com/Stephane-D/SGDK/blob/master/bin/rescomp.txt).

 ### Config theese first:
 - You need to have *Image Magick v7.x* tools installed and set in _PATH_.
 - You need to have *ffmpeg* installed and set in the _PATH_.
 - Set `ENABLE_BANK_SWITCH` 1 in _SGDK_'s `config.h` if the rom size is bigger than 4MB, and re build the _SGDK_ lib.
-- You need to have *NodeJs* installed and set NODEJS_HOME in your user/systems variables.
+- You need to have *NodeJs* installed and set *NODEJS_HOME* in your user/system variables.

 ### Instructions using custom tiledpalettequant app